section-engineering-education/engineering-education/content/articles/introduction-to-nextjs-with-typescript-and-firebase-database/index.md

 ---
 Next.js is a React-based framework that enables developers to create production-ready web applications with ease.
 It features a variety of predefined functionalities that allow developers to quickly scale applications.
 <!--more-->
 Next.js is a hybrid framework.
-This means it can be used for both client-side and server-side Rendering.
+This means it can be used for both client-side and server-side rendering.
 It can also be utilized in Static Generation functions that you can you use to fetch data and pre-render at build time.
 This produces fast web pages.

 ### Prerequisites
-To follow along with this article, you need:
+To follow along with this article, you'll need:
 - [Node.js](https://nodejs.org/en/) installed on your computer.
 - Some basic knowledge of HTML, CSS, and JavaScript fundamentals.
 - Some prior knowledge of working with [React](https://reactjs.org/), [Next.js](https://nextjs.org/), and [TypeScript](https://www.typescriptlang.org/).